142) Righteousness Is Fulfilling All God’s Will

 God doesn’t treat us as passive, entitled, spoiled children shielded from trouble, naming and claiming our heart’s desire.

-His Spirit’s control provides the opportunity for us to develop, through experience and testing, into great heroes of faith whose names are memorialized forever and whose courage and actions inspire others to emulate us.
+His Spirit’s control provides the opportunity for us to develop, through experience and testing, into great heroes of faith whose names are memorialized forever and whose courage and actions inspire others to emulate us as true sons of God, identified with God.

 • So Joab the son of Zeruiah went first up, and was chief.